hellenrga/blog/content/docs/broken-git-repository.md

 At first, I thought, *"Oh no, what did I mess up this time?"* Cue the classic facepalm of frustration.

-After all the crying and groaning (just kidding.... it was only crying 😆) I turned to AI for a solution.
+After all the crying I turned to AI for a solution.

 However, the suggestions I got from ChatGPT were... not very intuitive.
 I read through them, skeptical but hopeful, and decided to give them a shot anyway.